Gillgren/Branch_Model/README.md

 </div>

 Note that in order to grasp the relationship between y and the inputs A and x, we need to analyze the intermediate parameter z.
 In total, we observe a sine-like dependency between x and z (which is proportional to y), where A determines the amplitude of the sine wave.
 We also see that B is linearly correlated with y, where the contribution from B appears to be summed with the contribution from z (x and A).
 In other words, through the visualizations, we have obtained a global overview of the parameter relationships.
 In this case, the Branch Model is succesful in overall mirroring the true underlying function.

+# Remarks

+The current state of the Branch Model methodology is suitable for cases with relatively few input parameters (< 10) as the complexity increases with the number of inputs.
+We aslo want to acknowledge that the idea of visualizing neural network mappings is inspired by Neural Additive Models (NAMs).